michaelkolesidis/emoji-minesweeper/docs/DOCS.md

 ## Debug Mode

-__WARNING: Debug mode is still experimental and many known bugs exist, that may result in freezing your browser window.
-Use at your own risk.__

 In order to perform diagnostics or to study the game's internal functions, developers can access debug mode.
 In debug mode, the square numbers are visible on each square, with the squares containing a mine having their number in red.
-Additionally, the mine locations can be chosen before the start of the game.
-Game stats are not accessible and __results are not counted__ while in debug mode.
+Additionally, the mine locations can be forced with the Forcer tool.
+Game stats are not accessible and __results are not counted__ while in debug mode; clicking the stats button displays a short message instead of opening the stats modal.

-In order to access debug mode add simply add __#debug__ at the end of the game's URL.
+In order to access debug mode simply add __#debug__ at the end of the game's URL.
+The Forcer appears immediately when the hash is added, so refreshing the page is not required.
 Here is a link that will take you to debug mode: [https://thumbfeed.com/emoji-minesweeper/#debug](https://thumbfeed.com/emoji-minesweeper/#debug)

+The Forcer accepts square numbers separated by spaces, commas, or semicolons.
+Click Submit or press Enter while focused in the input to apply the forced mines.
+If the forced mine count and current board dimensions match beginner, intermediate, or expert, the game stays on or switches to that standard level.
+Otherwise, the current dimensions are saved as a custom level with the forced mine count.

 ## Feature List